-As a result, having estate planning conversations has become more important than ever.
+As a result, having healthcare and estate planning conversations has become more important than ever.

 Research from the National Alliance for Caregiving (NAC) and AARP shows that more than 50 million Americans currently serve as unpaid caregivers.
 This number has increased by nearly 25% since 2015.
 Statistically, baby boomers and women take on the biggest caregiving burden when it comes to providing care for aging family members.
 As life expectancy increases, and baby boomers advance well into senior years of their own, the need for caregiving will only continue to rise